iamvery/feenix/README.md

 end
 ```

 Most of the "magic" comes from Plug.
 You can see that a `%Plug.Conn{}` has a `path_info` property.
 The value of this property is a data structure that plug parses the request path into.
 Pattern matching is a great fit for function dispatch!
+For example, the path `/cats/felix` becomes the path info `["cats", "felix"]`.

 Make some requests.